Skip to main content

 Framework-free agent bootstrapper

-Connects to the brain, buffers events to local SQLite, manages lifecycle.
+Connects to z4j, buffers events to local SQLite, manages lifecycle.
 Use directly when you have no web framework.

 Runs in: Inside your app process